-Harriet Goslins originated Cortical Field Reeducation.
-A Feldenkrais practitioner and Integrated Awareness teacher, her background is in psychosynthesis, applied kinesiology, muscle energy, CranioSacral work, and social anthropology.
-She has been teaching at Esalen for 24 consecutive years.
+Harriet Goslins developed Cortical Field Reeducation.
+A Feldenkrais practitioner and Integrated Awareness teacher for 30 years, her background is in psychosynthesis, applied kinesiology, muscle energy, craniosacral work, and social anthropology.
+She has been teaching at Esalen for 29 consecutive years.

 Sara Gottfried, MD, is a Harvard-educated integrative physician, speaker, and author.
 She is a nationally-recognized yoga instructor, maverick thought leader, and online teacher/mentor in the areas of women's health, hormones, yoga and sacred balance across the lifecycle.
 Her methods have been featured in workshops, film, TV, and magazines.
 She is the author of the bestselling book, The Hormone Cure: Reclaim Balance, Sleep, Sex Drive & Vitality Naturally with The Gottfried Protocol.

 Jnana Gowan, a yoga instructor since 1999 and an “urban ceremonialist,” is the director of Powerhouse Education, a company dedicated to health and well-being.
 She integrates ceremony and ritual from the Pachakuti Mesa Tradition (from Peru) into her teachings.